gochaos-app/go-chaos/README.md

 # go-chaos

 chaos engineering as code. go-chaos is a new app that lets you inject chaos in your infrastructure with declarative code and run chaos experiments in your cloud infrastructure.
+Although go-chaos works mainly with the ***server-shutdown perturbation model***, it does have some extra capabilities such as data deletion (objects and data) and increase or decrease of resources.

-* If you want to perform chaos experiments as code in your infrastructure, but do not have monitoring, IaC, automated CI/CD or an easy way to recover, then sorry, CHAOS ENGINEERING IS NOT FOR YOU *
+***If you want to perform chaos experiments as code in your infrastructure, but do not have monitoring, IaC, automated CI/CD or an easy way to recover, then sorry, CHAOS ENGINEERING IS NOT FOR YOU***

 go-chaos read chaos experiements in HCL format.